Women’s Soccer in the USA: The College Way

 NCAA Division 1: The highest level

-, University of Florida and University of Virginia.
+Some of the top women’s teams are Stanford University, the University of Florida and the University of Virginia.

 This level is known for attracting the best high school players, the most promising international players and is known for its intense competition.